Randactyl/LibFilters-2.0/README.md

-  withdrawal, guild bank deposits, vendor buying, vendor selling, buyback, repair, guild store selling, mail sending, trading, smithing (refinement, deconstruction, improvement, research), alchemy creation, enchanting creation, enchanting extraction, fence selling, fence laundering, and the craftbag.
+  withdrawal, guild bank deposits, vendor buying, vendor selling, buyback, repair, guild store selling, mail sending, trading, smithing (refinement, deconstruction, improvement, research), alchemy creation, enchanting creation, enchanting extraction, fence selling, fence laundering, the craftbag, and the quickslot inventory.

 To use LibFilters in your addon, you need to copy the LibStub (if you don't already have it from elsewhere) and LibFilters-2.0 folders from this directory to your addon's directory.
 In your manifest you need to load these files: